morizotter/imgui-opengl-glfw-glew-cmake-demo/README.md

 This is a demo project for [ImGui](https://github.com/ocornut/imgui) with [opegl](https://www.opengl.org/), [glfw3](http://www.glfw.org/), [glew](http://glew.sourceforge.net/) and [CMake](https://cmake.org/).

 The purpose of this project is to combine ImGui with glew and CMake.
 The original example is written with gl3w instead of glew.
 I personally preffers glew.
-As for CMake as a build system, I want to get used to it.
+As for CMake, I want to get used to it to build.

 This project generates a stand alone demo app.
 Currently it is build only on Apple environment (only on Macs) but the build system and libraries are all crass-platform so it is possible to expand for build in Windows and Linux environment.